List of Succession characters: Kendall Roy

 Kendall Logan Roy (played by Jeremy Strong) is the second son of Logan from his second marriage.
 The presumed successor to Logan, Kendall struggles to prove his worth to his father amid bungling major deals and battling with substance abuse, as well as toiling to maintain a relationship with his estranged wife Rava, his siblings, and his children.

-Kendall studied at the Buckley School, then both Harvard University (where he served as the president of The Harvard Lampoon) and Columbia University, which he attended alongside his best friend Stewy Hosseini.
+Kendall studied at the Buckley School, then both Harvard and Columbia University, which he attended alongside his best friend Stewy Hosseini.
 He also spent time in Shanghai learning the fundamentals of the family business.
-With his wife, Rava, he has a daughter, Sophie, and a son, Iverson, although the parentage of both children is ultimately called into question.
+With his wife, Rava, he has a daughter, Sophie, and a son, Iverson.
 Kendall's substance-abuse issues eventually led to the breakdown of his marriage, and he went on to spend months in rehab before the start of the series.
-Throughout the series, Kendall is shown to be well-versed in business principles but intellectually insecure and lacking in authenticity and people-skills.
+Throughout the series, Kendall is shown to be well-versed in business principles but emotionally insecure and lacking in authenticity and people-skills.
 He is an avid lover of hip hop and a strong believer in the technology industry and new media.

+Kendall begins the series as the presumed successor to his father but is immediately destabilized when Logan announces he will remain CEO.
+Kendall negotiates Waystar's acquisition of online news startup Vaulter and, after Logan's stroke, serves as acting CEO while secretly relying on financing from Stewy, who is secretly aligned with Sandy Furness.
+When Logan returns and fires him following a failed vote of no confidence, Kendall relapses and conspires with Stewy and Sandy on a hostile takeover, which collapses after an intoxicated Kendall gets involved in a car accident at Shiv's wedding that kills a waiter; Logan covers up the incident to force Kendall's withdrawal from the takeover.
+Traumatized, Kendall becomes loyal to Logan, helping dismantle Vaulter and facilitating Logan's attempted acquisition of left-leaning news conglomerate Pierce Global Media (PGM).
+Amid a scandal involving historic sexual abuse on Waystar's cruise line, Logan has Kendall take the blame for the cover-up to appease shareholders, only for Kendall to reverse course at a press conference and publicly implicate Logan.
+His ensuing campaign against the company falters amid legal settlements and his own erratic behavior.
+After being rebuffed from a buyout by Logan, Kendall attempts suicide while at his mother's wedding in Italy, later confessing his role in the accident to his siblings.
+When Logan secretly sells Waystar to GoJo, Kendall joins Shiv and Roman in a failed attempt to veto the deal.
+Following Logan's death, an ambiguous document naming Kendall as successor leads him to serve as co-CEO with Roman and attempt to block GoJo's acquisition under Lukas Matsson, including delivering a high-profile investor presentation and attempting regulatory maneuvers.
+Despite briefly uniting with his siblings to install himself as CEO, Kendall loses the deciding board vote when Shiv defects, enabling the sale and Tom Wambsgans's appointment as CEO, leaving Kendall without a purpose.